Last updated on January 31st, 2025 at 09:40 am

 Tuscarora Crape Myrtles

 Beautiful dark pink flowers on this tree.
-It is colder and more hardy than other crape myrtles.
+It is colder and more hearty than other crape myrtles.
 This one will also bloom longer especially if you prune off the expired seed pods.
 It will grow into a nice small-sized tree about 12-15 ft. tall and 8 ft. wide.
 Plant two or three in a row for a massive explosion of dark pink color in late spring until about mid-summer.

 Grows in USDA zones 6-9